Mobirise Website Builder

 KEEP A SAFE FOLLOWING DISTANCE AT ALL TIMES

-2 seconds is the standard safe following distance on dry roads.
+2 seconds is the standard minimum safe following distance on dry roads.

 Double this to 4 seconds when it is wet,